pklaus/Luftdruck-Hessen/README.md

 ================

-This tool scrapes the web page of the *Hessian Agency for the Environment and Geology* offering the air pressure in different cities in Hessen as HTML table.
+This tool scrapes the web page of the *Hessian Agency for the Environment and Geology* offering the air pressure in different cities in an HTML table:
+["Aktuelle Luftdruck-Messwerte"][luftdruck].

-The Python toolscrapes the site, extracts the values for a given city and prints the output in JSON, CSV, or Python dictionary format.
+The Python tool scrapes the site, extracts the values for a given city and prints the output in JSON, CSV, or Python dictionary format.

 Example Usage